Ankushryuga/Skills-Prepration/Kafka/kafka-interview-questions.md

     => The offset is a unique identifier of a record within a partition.
 It denotes the position of the consumer in the partition.
 Kafka maintains this offset per partition, per consumer group, allowing each consumer group to read from a different position in the partition.
 This enables kafka to provide both queue and publish-subscibe messaging models.

-# 10. How does kafka handle message delivery semantics?
+# 10. How does kafka handle message delivery semantics? or How does kafka handle message delivery guarantees?
     => kafka supports 3 message delivery semantics:
        1. At most once: Messages may be lost but are never redelivered.
        2. At least once: Messages are never lost but may be redelivered.